 by Mike Ratliff

-36 “But concerning that day and hour no one knows, not even the angels of heaven, nor the Son, ? but the Father only.
-37 As were the days of Noah, so will be the coming of the Son of Man.
-38 For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day when Noah entered the ark, 39 and they were unaware until the flood came and swept them all away, so will be the coming of the Son of Man.
-40 Then two men will be in the field; one will be taken and one left.
-41 Two women will be grinding at the mill; one will be taken and one left.
-42 Therefore, stay awake, for you do not know on what day your Lord is coming.”
-(Matthew 24:36-42 ESV)
+36 “But of that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father alone.
+37 For the coming of the Son of Man will be just like the days of Noah.
+38 For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noah entered the ark, 39 and they did not understand until the flood came and took them all away; so will the coming of the Son of Man be.
+40 Then there will be two men in the field; one will be taken and one will be left.
+41 Two women will be grinding at the mill; one will be taken and one will be left.

-I debated whether to title this post “Watch Yourselves,” but that sounded innocuous to me.
-Therefore, I opted for “No One Knows that Day and Hour.”
 Since we don’t know when Jesus is coming back what are we to do?
-We are stay awake, watch ourselves that we do not become weighed down with dissipation and drunkenness and cares of this life.
+We are stay awake, be on guard, and watch ourselves that we do not become weighed down with dissipation and drunkenness and cares of this life.
 Dissipation is carousing or partying.
 If we look at what Christians are called to live like and compare it with this list what do we learn?
 Aren’t we called to be separate from the world?
 Doesn’t that mean that we are not to have the world’s values?
 We are supposed to put God first in all things, deny ourselves and take up our crosses and follow our Lord.
 Christians who are not doing this are, instead, not following after Jesus, but are conforming themselves to this world.
-We have looked at this a great deal my brethren.
+We have looked at this many times my brethren.
 What happens to Christians who are bound to the flesh?
 Aren’t they spiritually blind?
 Their hearts are calloused or hard towards God.
 Their hearts cannot discern anything spiritual to any fine degree.
 Instead they only have a faint sense of God’s values, His voice of admonition is not well perceived.
 They rarely experience the Joy of the Lord.
 Little fruit is produced in them.
-They are most definitely not “Watching Themselves.”
+They are most definitely not “On Guard.”
 They are not ready for the Lord’s return.

 On the other hand, those who have committed themselves to following hard after God are becoming transformed by the renewing of their minds.
 They are living sacrifices whose hearts are tender towards God.
 There is no callous layer on their hearts because they obey their Lord as they hear His voice and follow Him.
-These believers are Watching Themselves.
+These believers are on guard.
 They are building on the rock while the fleshly believer builds on the sand.
 When Jesus does return, and He will, those who have built upon the rock will be ready.
-Those who have built on the sand will be…
+Those who have built on the sand will not.

 Jesus told us to be as wise as serpents, but as harmless as doves.
 That is why it so difficult to deal with professing believers who are obnoxious, mean, hateful, judgmental, all while refusing to listen.
 Yes, we are to be wise and discerning.
 We are to tell the truth to those in error, but we are to do so in love.
 Our motivation to them must be one of correction, healing and restoration.
 At the same time, we are to seek personal holiness.